-There is evidence that the stamps of King George VI are growing in popularity.
+There is evidence that the stamps of Queen Elizabeth II are growing in popularity.
 This has not affected the market for the basic stamps, of which the large stocks that exist are sufficient to meet the demand.

 However, specialised material is in much more limited supply, and prices are beginning to rise.
 Areas such as the perforation pip blocks are a typical example.
 For many issues these are not easy to find, and indeed, although all the possible combinations are listed, some may in fact not exist.
-Obvious examples are the perforation pip blocks of the Coat-of-Arms stamps, but more seemingly mundane material, such as the blocks of the original perf. $13\frac{1}{2} \times 14$ definitives, can also be placed in the rare to virtually impossible category, and prices will rise rapidly if demand increases.
+Obvious examples are the perforation pip blocks of the Navigator stamps, but more seemingly mundane material can also be placed in the rare to virtually impossible category, and prices will rise rapidly if demand increases.

-A small number of collectors continue to chase plate numbers, so the prices for the rare numbers, or for newly discovered ones, remains strong.
+Several plate numbers have appeared on the market recently after having not been seen for many years, and the prices for these have been strong.
 For those numbers for which more than 3 or 4 examples exist, the market is much less firm, and some rationalization has been made of the prices in this catalogue.

 Proof material is probably the weakest area.
-A large number of sunken die proofs of the period from 1947 onwards have reached the market in recent years, and these have struggled to be absorbed at prices approaching the catalogue prices.
+A large number of sunken die proofs of the Queen Elizabeth II period have reached the market in recent years, and these have struggled to be absorbed at prices approaching the catalogue prices.
 This material has, in most cases, been lowered in the current catalogue.
 Other proof material tends to be of great rarity, but is also not experiencing great demand.